OGHENEMINE/loopstudio/README.md

 ### What I learned

 While building this project, I got to work on my css skills using absolute positioning and grid.
-I also working on my website repsonsivness skill.
+I also worked on repsonsivness more.

 ## Author